Wellsville Junior/Senior High School (Ohio): Academics

 According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 250 pupils in grades 8th through 12th, with 247 pupils eligible for a federal free or reduced-price lunch.
 The school employed 23.00 teachers, yielding a student–teacher ratio of 10.87.
 Wellsville Senior High School offers courses in the traditional American curriculum.
+Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.